|Title||NECK CHECK BY DIGI|

 |Product / Service||CONNECTIVITY AND INTERNET SERVICE PROVIDER|

 |Category||D01.
 Touchpoint Technology & Tech-led Brand Experience|

 |Alvin Teoh||Naga DDB Tribal||Executive Creative Director|

 |Rachel Hoo||Naga DDB Tribal||Creative Group Head|

 |Gui Jiann Rong||Naga DDB Tribal||Creative Group Head|

 Neck Check by Digi is an app that forces the crucial habit of keeping phones and necks upright.
 Using the phone’s gyroscope, the app tracks the tilt angle.
 Any tilt more than 20 degrees will totally disengage the phone.
 A reminder to hold it up will appear and takeover the screen.
 Once the phone is held upright, the activity on the phone will resume.
 The app runs in the background and is password protected to prevent kids from deactivating it.

 On the 21st of May, it became available on Google Play Store as a beta release.
 Before the official launch, Digi wanted to test the organic response to the app and ensure that it delivered on its promise.
-On the 13th of August, Digi soft launched the app.
-Digi plans to officially launch the app after 6 months of testing.
+On the 13th of August, Digi soft launched the app with plans to launch the app after 6 months of testing.

 With minimal media spend and no official launch campaign: The app became the No.1 app on Google Play’s Parenting chart after 2 days of the soft launch.
 10 out of 10 parents interviewed said that they would download the app.
 41.8% returning users since app release on Google Play Store.
 67% of users have not turned off the app since launching it on their device.
 265,004 views on YouTube Neck Check introduction video within a month.
 10 out of 10 kids held their devices upright for 2 hours in a live test.